Search for supersymmetry in final states with two oppositely charged same-flavor leptons and missing transverse momentum in proton-proton collisions at $\sqrt{s} =$ 13 TeV: Interpretation of the results

 Two models are considered for \firstchi pair production.
 One assumes that both \firstchi decay into a \PZ boson with a 100\% branching fraction.
 The other assumes that each \firstchi can decay to either \PZ or \PH with equal probability.
 The first model leads to signatures with a pair of \PZ bosons, with most of the signal events expected to populate the \vz SRs.
 On the other hand, signal events where an \PH decays to \bbbar are expected to populate the $\PH\PZ$ region.
 The observed and expected upper limits at 95\% \CL on the production cross section times branching fraction product for both models are shown in Fig.~\ref{fig:LimitTChiZZHZ}.
 In these two scenarios, we are able to exclude \firstchi masses up to 800 and 650\GeV respectively, extending the reach of Ref.~\cite{SUS-16-034} by approximately 150\GeV.
 Figures~\ref{fig:LimitTChiWZ} and~\ref{fig:LimitTChiZZHZ} show observed exclusion limits that are more stringent than the expected ones.
 In both cases this arises from the downward fluctuation in the observed data yields in the two highest \ptmiss SRs of the resolved \vz search region, as discussed in Section~\ref{sub:onZResults}.

 The edge search regions used in the counting experiment serve to constrain the two slepton edge models presented in Section~\ref{sec:introduction} (Fig.~\ref{sig:feynman_strong}~left and middle diagrams).
 Figure~\ref{fig:Limits2} shows the upper limits at 95\% \CL on the production cross section for both of these models.
-We exclude bottom (light-flavor) squark masses up to 1300--1600\,(1600--1800)\GeV, depending on the assumed \secondchi mass.
+We exclude bottom (light-flavor) squark (\squark) masses up to 1300--1600\,(1600--1800)\GeV, depending on the assumed \secondchi mass.
 For the case of the bottom squark pair production, we improve the results from Ref.~\cite{SUS-16-034} by up to 300\GeV.
 The observed exclusion limits are more stringent than expected for models with small \secondchi mass.
-This is caused by a mild overestimation of the expected yields in the non-\ttbar-like edge regions for $20 < \mll < 60\GeV$.
+This is caused by a mild deficit of observed events in the non-\ttbar-like edge regions for $20 < \mll < 60\GeV$.

 The results in the slepton SRs are interpreted in the context of a slepton pair production model, introduced in Section~\ref{sec:introduction}.
 Upper limits at 95\% \CL on the signal production cross section are shown in Fig.~\ref{fig:slepton_interpr}.
 Slepton masses up to 700\GeV are excluded for small \firstchi masses, improving the previous CMS results~\cite{Sirunyan:2018nwe} by approximately 200\GeV.